-3.1 Basis of financial statement preparation
+3.2 Basis for financial statements preparation

 The financial statements have been prepared in accordance with Thai generally accepted accounting principles under the Accounting Act B.E.
 2543, being those Thai Financial Reporting Standards issued under the Accounting Profession Act B.E.
 2547, and the financial reporting requirements of the Securities and Exchange Commission under the Securities and Exchange Act.